arangodb/docs-hugo/site/content/3.11/arangograph/deployments/_index.md

 ## How to access your deployment

-1. In the main navigation, in the __Projects__ section, click the project for which you created a deployment earlier.
+1. In the main navigation, click the __Dashboard__ icon and then click __Projects__.
+2. In the __Projects__ page, click the project for which you created a deployment earlier.
-2. Navigate to the __Deployments__ tab.
+3. Alternatively, you can access your deployment by clicking __Deployments__ in the dashboard navigation.
+This page shows all deployments from all projects.
-3. For each deployment in your project, you see the status.
+4. For each deployment in your project, you see the status.
 While your new deployment is being set up, it will display the __bootstrapping__ status.
-4. Press the __View__ button to show the deployment page.
+5. Press the __View__ button to show the deployment page.
-5. When a deployment displays a status of __OK__, you can access it.
+6. When a deployment displays a status of __OK__, you can access it.
-6. Click the __Open endpoint__ button or on the endpoint URL property to open the dashboard of your new ArangoDB deployment.
+7. Click the __Open web console__ button or on the endpoint URL property to open the dashboard of your new ArangoDB deployment.

 At this point your ArangoDB deployment is available for you to use — **Have fun!**